xiaxiao0602/P2G/README.md

 - **Entry Point**: A keypoint at the junction of transverse process and superior articular process.
 - **Contact Region**: A binary mask on the posterior arch (lamina, spinous process base, articular processes) ensuring stable guide placement.

-The raw point clouds are available in this repository under `data/`.
+The raw point clouds are available in `data.zip`.

 ---